 In 1881, President James Garfield appointed Lew Wallace minister to the Ottoman Empire.
 Garfield expressed the hope that Wallace would find inspiration in the Middle East to write a follow-up novel to Ben-Hur.
 After reaching Constantinople and settling in, Wallace went to the Sultan’s palace to present his credentials.

 The Sultan became aware of Wallace’s displeasure and the interpreter’s discomfort and ultimately demanded an explanation.
 In great supplication and prostrate on the ground, the interpreter relayed the request.
-For a moment or two the Sultan considered Wallace and the request; then he graciously extended his hand.
+For a moment or two the Sultan considered Wallace and the request.
+Then he graciously extended his hand.
 In doing so, the Sultan put in motion the development of a relationship that was truly unique between the Emperor and the U.S. Minster.

-Even as he attended to official duties, Lew did find time to do research and to travel throughout the Middle East.
+Even as he attended to official duties, Lew found time to do research and to travel throughout the Middle East.
 In 1883, Lew, Susan, and her sister Joanna Lane traveled to the Holy Land.
 They took a steamer to Jaffa and then traveled overland to Jerusalem.
 As Wallace toured the Holy Land checking locations against his descriptions in Ben-Hur, he felt his book was accurate.
 He said: “I found the descriptive details true to the existing objects and scenes, and I find no reason for making a single change in the text of the book.”

 Wallace had worked to help Jewish refugees and he was welcomed in Jerusalem by rabbis who urged him further to encourage the Sultan to open Syrian ports to emigrants seeking to return to Palestine.
 Lew, Susan, and Joanna toured throughout Jerusalem and surrounding settlements.
 They then traveled to Suez, Alexandria, Cairo and other sites in Egypt.
 For the return to Constantinople, they sailed from Alexandria.
 Lew found a thirty-hour storm that lashed the ship majestic and sublime while Susan found it merely dreadful.
 They sailed to Athens and then on to Troy and back to Constantinople where Lew resumed his diplomatic work.